WayScience/pyroptosis_signature_image_profiling/2.wave3_data/2.cellprofiler_ic_processing/README.md

 # Create and edit LoadData csv and calculate illumination correction function

-In this module, we created a LoadData csv, edited to remove uncessary rows and corrected paths to maximum projection images, and ran a CellProfiler pipeline for calculating an illumination correction (IC) function for each channel.
+In this module, we created a LoadData csv, edited to remove uncessary rows and corrected paths to maximum projection images, and ran a CellProfiler pipeline for calculating an illumination correction (IC) function for all images in each channel.
+An IC function (`.npy` file) per channel is created based on all images in a channel.

 ## pe2loaddata